 Lemon juice contains citric acid, a non-toxic antiseptic and antibacterial agent found in many industrial products.
 Urine, water stains, discoloration, and tea or coffee stains are all effectively removed by it.

 If the aforementioned techniques fail to get rid of yellow stains on your vinyl flooring, consider using rubbing alcohol.
+It will also work well on ink and makeup stains.

 This technique has the major benefit of leaving no residue, which allows your vinyl flooring to dry quickly after treatment.
 It does not require rinsing to avoid film formation, unlike other cleaners.